This essay was originally published by CFA Institute on the Enterprising Investor.

 “Past performance is not indicative of future results.”

-Many professionals who promote or recommend private equity funds.
+Some who promote private equity funds.

 “Achieving top-quartile performance is not random.”